Adult Swim: 2001–2003

 Commercials starring characters from Aqua Teen Hunger Force, The Brak Show, Space Ghost Coast to Coast, Harvey Birdman, Attorney At Law, and Sealab 2021 started to appear as well, such as 1-800-CALL-ATT, Nestea, Dr Pepper, Coca-Cola, Dodge Ram, Quizno's Sub, Maximum Hair Dye, Verizon Wireless, and movie promos for Austin Powers in Goldmember, Kung Pow!
 Enter the Fist, Jackass: The Movie, Eight Legged Freaks, and The Powerpuff Girls Movie.
 Brak would also host a segment called Adult Swim News.
-Due to the September 11 attacks, episodes of Harvey Birdman, Attorney at Law, Cowboy Bebop, and Aqua Teen Hunger Force were delayed.
+Due to the September 11 attacks days after the launch, episodes of Harvey Birdman, Attorney at Law, Cowboy Bebop, and Aqua Teen Hunger Force were delayed.
 In the winter of 2001 another Adult Swim CD was made available for free to anyone who purchased issue 28 of Hitch Magazine and the same CD came with issue 29.

 When the Saturday night block debuted on February 23, 2002, it was known as Adult Swim Action, with various anime programs displayed on the block from 11:00 pm to 2:00 am ET.
 Thus, programming on the block was divided between Adult Swim Action and Adult Swim Comedy.
 Adult Swim Comedy was Sunday nights and ran from 10:00 pm to 1:00 am ET.
 Two days prior, on February 21, Adult Swim stopped airing on Thursday nights.
 The Rocky and Bullwinkle Show and The Popeye Show took Cowboy Bebops place for 12:00 am and 12:30 am ET.
 On June 15, 2002, Adult Swim had their first contest called "Adult Swim Happiness Sweepstakes" where winners could win a Master Shake air freshener.